FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/env&cmdlinetools_6.png">

-You should see an empty table since you don't have any images yet.
+You should see an empty table (with only headings) since you don't have any images yet.

 2. Pull your first image from Docker Hub.
 ```